Androm3d/Snake_Game/README.md

-Snake game made as an assignement for interface interaction and design, cs second year at the UPC-FIB
+Snake game with pre-made logic.
+The focus of this repository is the custom lighting with shaders and use of Qt for display control and widget distribution.